-Thus have I heard — once, the Blessed One was dwelling at Sāvatthi, in Jeta‘s Grove, Anāthapiṇḍika’s park.
-There, the Venerable Sāriputta addressed the bhikkhus: “Friends, bhikkhus.”
+Thus have I heard—At one time, the Blessed One was dwelling at Sāvatthi, in Jeta’s Grove, Anāthapiṇḍika’s park.
+There, the venerable Sāriputta addressed the bhikkhus: “Friends, bhikkhus.”

 What, friends, is the aggregate of form subject to clinging?
 It consists of the four great elements and the forms dependent on these four great elements.